-If the analysis was performed for more than one condition, the displayed condition can be changed by selection in the Display Top/Left/Right section.
-Additionally, the matrix diagonal (Normalized Power Spectral Density - Normalized PSD) can be hidden by checking the Hide Diagonal checkbox.
+If the analysis was performed for more than one condition, the displayed condition can be changed by selection in the DisplayTop/Left/Right section.

 The displayed connectivity between selected channels in left and right Detail Windows can be changed either by clicking on one of the plots available in the matrix in the Main Window, or by indicating the desired channels/sources in the Select Left Target Channel\Source and Select Right Target Channel\Source dropdown menus.
 These menus can also be scrolled by the arrows adjacent to both menus.